simoncarrignon/ccs18/index.md

 Human sociocultural evolution has been documented throughout the history of humans and earlier hominins.
-This evolution manifests itself through development from tools as simple as a rock used to break nuts, to as complex as a spaceship able to land man on other planets.
+This evolution manifests itself through development from tools as simple as a rock used to break nuts, to something as complex as a spaceship able to land man on other planets.
 Equally, we have witnessed evolution of human population towards complex multilevel social organisation.

-Although cases of decrease and loss of this type of complexity* *have been reported, in global terms it tends to increase with time.
+Although cases of decrease and loss of this type of complexity have been reported, in global terms it tends to increase with time.
 Despite its significance, the conditions and the factors driving this increase are still poorly understood and subject to debate.
 Different hypothesis